Samsung Wave S8500: Applications

 For Internet browsing the Samsung Wave has the Dolphin Browser v2.0 (based on WebKit) (or 3.0 depends by the firmware version).
 This browser supports Flash, but it is disabled by default to improve page loading speed.

 By default, the phone comes with Picsel Viewer which is capable of reading .PDF and Microsoft Office file formats.
 Users from selected countries can buy and download Picsel Office Editor from Samsung Apps.

 As for Samsung Apps, users can also download applications, games and widgets from the application store.

 Other software includes the GPS software that comes with this phone (LBS Route 66), Facebook, Twitter, social hub, mini diary, daily briefing, memo, video player, FM radio, media browser, voice recorder, e-mail and pre-installed Asphalt 5.

 Media support

 The Samsung Wave supports MP3, AAC, AAC+, e-AAC+, WMA, AMR, WAV, MP4, MPEG4, H.263, H.264, WMV, FLV, DivX, XviD, MKV and FLAC file formats.
 It also supports subtitles.

 Bada 2.0 support

 In many countries at the end of December 2011, the operating system was gradually updated to Bada 2.0.
 The first official Bada 2.0 version was LA1.

-With Bada 2.0, the TouchWiz UI reached version 4.0, the GUI was completely redone, and included many new features, such as full multitasking, WAC, voice commands, text-to-speech, speech-to-text, ChatON, Caster, a new version of DLNA, social apps and the new Dolphin 3.0 browser with a download manager.
+With Bada 2.0, the TouchWiz UI reached version 4.0, the GUI was completely redone, and included many new features, such as full multitasking, WAC, voice commands, text-to-speech, speech-to-text, ChatON, Caster, a new version of DLNA, social apps and the Dolphin 3.0 browser with a download manager.